Spatial Joins & Proximity Filters

 JOIN zones z

 Performance Impact: Bounding box pre-filtering typically eliminates 60–90% of candidate pairs before expensive topology checks.
-The optimizer recognizes ST_Intersects on envelopes and routes execution to an R-tree index scan.
+The optimizer recognizes && in the join condition and can leverage an R-tree index (if present) for the bounding-box stage.

 Execution Plan Validation